 In an ongoing effort to provide support both professionally and financially for new music educators throughout the country, Gordon College is pleased to offer scholarship opportunities for participation in our summer term graduate workshops and certification courses for those in their first through third years of teaching.

-Scholarship recipients will receive full graduate credit tuition forgiveness for their choice of workshop or certification course during the summer of 2013, and on campus housing accommodations at no cost if requested by the scholarship recipient.
+Scholarship recipients will receive full graduate credit tuition forgiveness for their choice of a workshop program(s) during the summer of 2014, and on campus housing accommodations at no cost if requested by the scholarship recipient.

 HOW TO APPLY

 Eligible applicants must have completed a bachelor's degree with a minimum GPA of 3.0, and must be entering, or in their first year through end of third year teaching.

 1. Register Online For Your Summer Term Course or Workshop